MG 42: Design details

 The MG 42 is a 7.92×57mm Mauser, air-cooled, belt fed, open bolt, recoil-operated machine gun with a quick change barrel.

 Its parts are attached to a 2.5 mm thick stamped sheet metal housing that functions as the receiver and barrel sleeve.

 It weighed 11.57 kg in the light machine gun role with the bipod, lighter than the MG 34 and easily portable.
-The bipod, the same one used on the MG 34, could be mounted to the front or the center of the gun depending on how and where it was being used.
+The underfolding bipod, the same one used on the MG 34, could be mounted to the front near the muzzle to minimize shot dispersion or the center of the gun near the balance point offering more flexibility depending on how and where it was being used.

 The shoulder stock is designed to permit gripping with the left hand to hold it secure against the shoulder.

 The MG 42 incorporated lessons hard-won on the Eastern Front.
 Both the cocking handle and the catch for the top cover to the working parts were designed so that the gunner could operate them wearing arctic mittens or with a stick or rod.
 This was vital for winter conditions where contact by bare flesh on cold metal could cause severe injury, such as instant frostbite.
 The MG 42 also functioned well in other climates; dust and dirt in North Africa and Italy was less likely to jam the MG 42 than the more temperamental MG 34.